dekuNukem/PicoRC/README.md

 ## Get in Touch

-Want more?
 Join our official [Discord Chatroom](https://discord.gg/T9uuFudg7j) for updates.

 Questions or comments?
 Ask in Discord, or raise a [Github issue](https://github.com/dekuNukem/ATX4VC/issues), or email `dekunukem` `gmail.com`!